mongodb/mongo-powerbi-connector/smoketest.md

 * In `Visualizations` choose `Clustered column chart`
 * In `Data` for the Query choose `customer.age`, `customer.satisfaction`, and `_id`, verify the visualization is as expected

-### On-Premise Data Gateway
+### On-Premises Data Gateway
-* Open and sign in to the on-premises data gateway.
+* Open and sign in to the on-premises data gateway
 * In Power BI, `Save` and `Publish` the report created in the previous steps
-* Ensure your gateway is set up by visiting the [gateways page](https://app.powerbi.com/groups/me/gateways).
+* Ensure your gateway is set up by visiting the [gateways page](https://app.powerbi.com/groups/me/gateways)
-* Visit the [Power BI Data hub](https://app.powerbi.com/datahub) and sign in.
-Your published data sources should appear here.
+* Visit the [Power BI Data hub](https://app.powerbi.com/datahub) and sign in
+* Your published data sources should appear here
-* Hover over the data source, then use the `...` to select `settings`.
+* Hover over the data source, then use the `...` to select `settings`
-* From here, you may be prompted to `Discover Data Sources`.
+* From here, you may be prompted to `Discover Data Sources`
-* Follow this prompt to establish the connection between Power BI and your database.
+* Follow this prompt to establish the connection between Power BI and your database
-* Return to your data set settings page, and you should now see additional options (i.e. “Gateway Connection” and “Data Source Credentials”).
+* Return to your data set settings page, and you should now see additional options (i.e. “Gateway Connection” and “Data Source Credentials”)
-* Expand the latter, and input the credentials for your local ADF.
+* Expand the latter, and input the credentials for your local ADF
-* Return to the data hub, and refresh the dataset.
+* Return to the data hub, and refresh the dataset
-* This should then result in an updated timestamp under refreshed.
+* This should then result in an updated timestamp under refreshed